osg-htc/docs/docs/data/stashcache/install-cache.md

   `xrootd`
 * __Host certificate:__ Required for authentication.
   See our [host certificate documentation](../../security/host-certs.md) for instructions on how to request and install host certificates.
+* __Network ports:__ Your host may run a public cache instance (for serving public data only), an authenticated cache instance (for serving protected data), or both.

-* __Network ports:__ The cache service requires the following ports open:
+    * A public cache instance requires the following ports open:
         * Inbound TCP port 1094 for file access via the XRootD protocol
-    * Inbound TCP port 8000 for file access via HTTP and/or
+        * Inbound TCP port 8000 for file access via HTTP(S)
+        * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
+    * An authenticated cache instance requires the following ports open:
         * Inbound TCP port 8443 for authenticated file access via HTTPS
         * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
 * __Hardware requirements:__ We recommend that a cache has at least 10Gbps connectivity, 1TB of
  disk space for the cache directory, and 12GB of RAM.